Simon Wicks: Reception

 The character proved popular among fans and Berry became a teen pin-up during his tenure, winning Britain's sexiest man title in 1986.
 The single Berry released as part of a storyline in the soap reached number one in the charts and was the UK's second highest selling record that year.
 According to Hilary Kingsley, Berry received the most fan mail out of all the actors in the show.

 Kevin O'Sullivan of the Sunday Mirror said that Simon was a "cockney hero".
 He said his return was a "blast from the distant EastEnders past" and branded it "another dumb stunt".
+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Simon 60th on their ranked list of the best EastEnders characters of all time.